 - Cosmetic reconstruction

 The type of surgery you receive will depend on the nature of the problem you have.
 Some of the possible surgeries include:

 - Neuropathy decompression surgery to treat nerve damage

 Although surgery is usually a last resort, it can provide more complete pain relief compared to non-surgical methods and may allow you to finally resume full activity.

 Surgical techniques have also become increasingly sophisticated.
 Techniques like endoscopic surgery allow for smaller incisions and faster recovery times.

-If you have any questions please feel free to contact our office located in New York, NY.
+If you have any questions please feel free to contact our office located in Midtown, Manhattan.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Foot Surgery